Skip to contents

 Value

-A report grid (a tibble) with one row per subsection, carrying the section's id, the realized sec_txt/sec_tbl/sec_fig content, a nested code column holding the generating code for each, and per-subsection titles and descriptions.
+A report grid (a tibble) with one row per subsection.
+Each row carries the section's id, the per-subsection title and description, and the content-generating code for each channel in the sec_txt, sec_tbl, and sec_fig columns — full pipelines from the analysis grid through the content function, stored as code and evaluated only when the section is previewed or generated.
+Empty channels hold "NULL".
 The originating grid name is recorded as an "analysis_grid" attribute so successive add_section() calls can chain.

 Details